 Symptoms are caused by the tissues of the eye socket swelling and pushing the eyeball forward:

-- The front of your eyes can get red and irritated as the sensitive cornea is less well covered or lubricated by the eyelids.
+- The front of your eyes can become red and irritated when the sensitive clear window of the eye (the cornea) is less well covered or lubricated by the eyelids.

-- Your eyes may look more bulgy, giving you a staring appearance.
+- Your eyes may look more bulgy, giving you a staring or startled appearance.

-- You may get double vision (diplopia) as the muscles become too swollen to work properly.
+- You may have double vision (diplopia) as the muscles become too swollen to work properly.

 - In advanced disease, your vision may become blurred and colours can appear less vivid.